-A federal judge last August signed an order partially granting a defense motion for a new trial after it was learned one juror had visited an Internal Revenue Service website during the trial to research tax laws at issue in the case.
-In February, a District Court judge ordered the retrial.
+LaRoque was convicted of a dozen criminal counts in June 2013, but was granted a new trial on two of the charges after it was learned one juror had visited an Internal Revenue Service website during the trial to research tax laws at issue in the case.
+LaRoque's retrial was scheduled for February.